marvinhagemeister/dom-callcount/README.md

 case is for developers of virtual-dom libraries which want to minimize dom operations as much as possible.

+If you're testing in a real browser you should use a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) instead.
+This library is mainly for environments where `MutationObserver` is not available, because the latter is quite hard to polyfill.

 This library is heavily inspired by these [utils](https://github.com/ivijs/ivi/blob/bef9db3205e168c00a4e2242ae2c7166b2b7be88/packages/ivi/tests/utils/dom.ts) from [ivi](https://github.com/ivijs/ivi).

 ## Installation